Skip to content

 Mellon Fellowships

-Environmental Humanities is a recipient of a grant from the Andrew W. Mellon Foundation.
-The grant supports our focus on environmental justice and community-engaged learning.
-If you have experience and interest in community-engaged research and social justice, please express your interest in being considered for a Mellon Graduate Fellowship on the application.
-The EH Admission Committee will designate the graduate fellows.
+Environmental Humanities is a recipient of a renewed grant from the Mellon Foundation.
+The grant supports our focus on environmental justice, Indigenous knowledges, and community-engaged research and learning, and includes a $25,000 fellowship/year, plus $5,000 summer funding.
+If you have experience and interest in those areas, please submit an additional statement of a project of interest and your qualifications to undertake it.
+The EH Admission Committee will evaluate all applicants as potential Mellon fellows, and designate them.

 International Students